 Just inland from Párga, between Mórfi junction and Margaríti (which still has a ruined mosque), there’s a large seasonal swamp on an upland plateau with a sad history – which I learned from a journalist friend, now retired on nearby Paxí island.
 After the Greek push into Albania in November 1940, the British established an airstrip on a relatively dry patch of this plateau.
-A fair-sized squadron of light aircraft was based here, charged with reconnaissance missions over
+A fair-sized squadron of light aircraft was based here, charged with reconnaissance

 Italian-occupied Albania and further north into the Axis-held Balkans.
 Over the winter months until March 1941, when the British struck camp here, one by one the aircraft failed to return.
 My friend met, and talked with, the only surviving aviator, who was paying a nostalgiac visit to the area.

 Beyond Agiá and Sarakinikó, the next beach – and it’s one of the best on the mainland – is Karavostási(photo), with a bit of surf at times and views to southern Corfu.
 It’s surprisingly little developed (though there are a few places to stay and eat), thanks to archeological-zone protection afforded by the ruins of ancient Elina on the headland to the south.
-The next major resort is Sývota, but there’s little here of appeal unless you’re a second-home owner (lots of those from
+The next major resort is Sývota, but there’s little here of appeal unless you’re a second-home owner (lots

 Ioánnina and Italy) or a yachtie.
 A better bet are the secluded beaches strung out to the south, including Méga Ámmos, Méga Tráfos and Agía Paraskeví, all helpfully signposted.

 End of the line (more or less) for the coastal highway is Igoumenítsa, where you’ll only voluntarily spend time waiting for a ferry or a bus.
 Never with much beauty to lose, it was levelled during World War II and rebuilt in predictable brutalist style.
-If you’ve time on your hands, head 2km west to Drépano beach for a swim (and maybe a meal at the nearby Kendriko taverna), or better, with a car, 21km north to Sagiáda right on the Albanian frontier, a little port with
+If you’ve time on your hands, head 2km west to Drépano beach for a swim (and maybe a meal at the nearby Kendriko taverna), or better, with a car, 21km north to Sagiáda right on the Albanian frontier, a little

 open skies and a line of good, popular fish tavernas – for example Alekos (tel 26640 51244) – which attract yachties from Corfu and Sývota.